Upcoming Live Webinars

 Meta-parenting among parents of hospitalized childrenIncludes a Live Event on 05/13/2019 at 2:30 PM (EDT)

 This webinar will explore the family systems perspective and parenting practices.
 We will discuss the concept of meta-parenting (how parents think about their parenting), and further investigate how parenting practices or meta-parenting might be different for the parents of children in the hospital.
 We will explore what factors might contribute to parenting differences and what the implications of parenting differences might be for children and families.
 We will conclude by discussing how child life can potentially educate, or play a role in supporting families, parents and children.
+This webinar is derived from a Focus article.

 Okay, so What's Next?: Successfully Navigating MidCareer Transition, Advancement and DevelopmentIncludes a Live Event on 05/22/2019 at 2:30 PM (EDT)